AI-QL/tuui/README.md

 ]
 ```

-The full config and corresponding types could be found in: [Config Type](/src/renderer/types/index.ts)
+The full config and corresponding types could be found in: [Config Type](/src/preload/llm.d.ts) and [Default Config](/src/main/assets/llm.json).

+For the decomposable package, you can also modify the default configuration of the built release in `resources/assets/llm.json`

 Once you modify or import the LLM configuration, it will be stored in your localStorage by default.
 You can use the developer tools to view or clear the corresponding cache.